Edward Maclary, Director of Choral Activities

 If you love to sing, we have an ensemble for you.
 Our choir members come from all parts of the University community — undergraduate students, graduate students, music majors and non-music majors.
 We are open to all.

-To schedule an audition, contact the School of Music's Office of Choral Activities via phone 301-405-5571 or e-mail, or stop by Room 2150 in the Clarice Smith Performing Arts Center.
+To schedule an audition, contact the School of Music's Office of Choral Activities via phone 301-405-5571, e-mail or stop by Room 2150 in the Clarice Smith Performing Arts Center.

 Please bring a prepared song in any language.
 An accompanist is provided.
 Vocal range and musical skills will be tested.
 After a successful audition, singers may register for 1 credit in the selected group (except where noted).
 Music from all periods and styles is available through a variety of ensembles.